AI Glossary

 Retrieval-Augmented Generation (RAG)

-A method combining retrieval of relevant documents with language model generation for accurate, up-to-date AI responses
+A method combining retrieval of relevant documents with language model generation for accurate, up-to-date AI responses.

 RAGRAG 2.0information retrieval+5

-Robotics
+Robotics (ROB)

-The field of engineering and computer science focused on designing, building, and operating robots that can perform tasks autonomously or semi-autonomously
+The field of engineering and computer science focused on designing, building, and operating robots that can perform tasks autonomously or semi-autonomously.

 roboticsautomationAI+2